2022 Michigan Wolverines football team: Michigan State

 Michigan took the kickoff to start the second half and drove 57 yards, settling for a career-long 54-yard field goal by Moody.
 After holding the Spartans to a three-and-out, the Wolverines drove 54 yards and settled for Moody's fourth field goal, a 33-yarder.

 Early in the fourth quarter, Michigan's defense held, and the Spartans' long snap was too high for the punter to handle.
 Michigan took over at the Spartans' eight-yard line and scored on a four-yard touchdown run by Corum.
 Michigan's defense then held the Spartans to eight yards and a punt.

-Corum led the team on offense with 177 rushing yards on 33 caries, his fifth consecutive 100-yard rushing game; he had two touchdowns, one rushing and one receiving.
+Corum led the team on offense with 177 rushing yards on 33 carries, his fifth consecutive 100-yard rushing game; he had two touchdowns, one rushing and one receiving.
 McCarthy completed 15 of 25 passes for 167 yards and a touchdown.
 Luke Schoonmaker led the receiving corps with five receptions for 70 yards.
-Jack Moody was successful on all five field goal attempts and accounted for 17 of Michigan's 29 points.
+Jake Moody was successful on all five field goal attempts and accounted for 17 of Michigan's 29 points.
 Michigan's only punt of the game came with 5:52 remaining in the fourth quarter.

 On defense, the Wolverines held the Spartans to 37 rushing yards, and forced the Spartans into three consecutive three-and-outs to begin the second half and allowed just three Spartans first downs in the entire second half.
 Coleman caught five passes for 155 yards and a touchdown for the Spartans.
-Todays game marked the 600th in the history of Michigan Stadium.
+Today's game marked the 600th in the history of Michigan Stadium.